-Radcot Bridge Cottage is an attractive Grade II late 18th century three bedroom cottage situated on the banks of the river Thames at Radcot and is ideally suited for those walking the Thames Path, as a base for visiting nearby Kelmscott Manor, Buscot Park or Blenheim Palace, or travelling to the local towns of Burford, Cirencester or Oxford.
-The riverside public house Ye Olde Swan is a two-minute walk from the cottage.
+Radcot Bridge Cottage is an attractive Grade II, late 18th century, three bedroom cottage uniquely situated on the banks of the river Thames at Radcot and is ideally suited for those walking the Thames Path, as a base for visiting nearby Kelmscott Manor, Buscot Park or Blenheim Palace, or simply as somewhere to relax and watch boats and swans drift by.

 The gated entrance off the main road opens on to a large shingle forecourt with space for three cars.
 From the forecourt a couple of steps lead up to the terrace and the stable door which opens into the generous-sized, fully equipped, dining kitchen.
 The kitchen has views overlooking the garden and river and has an eight-ring induction hob, single oven, dishwasher, and fridge/ freezer.
 A spacious sitting room runs the full width of the cottage with two sofas grouped around a wood burning stove and television at one end and armchairs ready for reading or playing board games at the other.
 Off the hallway is a utility room, with washing machine and tumble dryer, which doubles as a useful third shower room.

 Upstairs the main bedroom (Wayland), with walk-through dressing room and ensuite shower room, has double doors onto a west-facing balcony with glorious views over the river and countryside, the perfect place to watch the sun set.
 Two further bedrooms (Skylark & Berners) share an interconnecting Jack & Jill shower room all with downstream river views.
 All bedrooms have five-foot, king size, beds.

 Dogs - we love dogs however, from personal experience, know they can behave differently when introduced to a new, strange environment.
-We allow one well-behaved dog, which includes an assistance dog, and ask their owners to observe our Pet Policy which is available to read by clicking here.
+We allow two well-behaved dogs, which includes an assistance dog, and ask their owners to observe our Pet Policy which is available to read by clicking here.

 The cottage is in a rural location and partially 'off-grid' with all water pumped from a well in the garden before being passed through a purification plant and held in storage tanks.
 We ask guests to conserve water wher possible and not to leave taps running unnecessarily.

-There is no landline telephone and currently no WiFi although most mobile networks can pick up 3G.
+The cottage has WiFi and most mobile networks can pick up 3G.

 A Bluetooth-enabled sound system in the kitchen can stream music to speakers in the kitchen, sitting room and master bedroom while a laptop can be connected to the television with the supplied HDMI cable.
 There is a DVD player and a selection of family-friendly films.

-Between October and March we provide firelighters and a basket of logs for the woodburner, additional logs available on request.
+Between October and March we provide firelighters and logs for the woodburner.